 Then this pattern is supposed to slowly turn into low fertility and high mortality rates (less babies, people live longer) once the society is fully industrialized.
 Countries that are still going through this process are said to be in demographic transition - i.e. lots of babies and yet people are already living longer lives

 Governments have a crucial part to play in this as they can mobilize the resources that will “cut” high fertility rates.
-Typically this happens by reducing child mortality rates (less kids dying before the age of 5) and generally speaking child poverty too.
+Typically this happens by reducing child mortality rates (i.e. having fewer children dying before the age of 5).

 Why?
 Well, if you know that all of you kids will live a long and healthy life, then you won't need fifteen of them just to make sure that at least five will survive.
 An emphasis on sanitation and easier access to basic health care will also increase the population’s life expectancy.
 Bringing doctors and clinics closer to rural areas will help prevent and cure diseases such as diarrhea, malaria, the typhoid fever and even cholera.

-Child labor also thrives on children’s low life expectancy.
+Child labor also fuels their low life expectancy.
 Kids then become not just a system of pension for their parents, but also a second means of earning a living.

 And since they tend to die early, it also makes parents want to have more and more children (higher fertility rate, instead of lower).